 How can we “lessen” the effects of this natural occurrence?

-Well, for one the smart choices we can make everyday can ease the effect of the pollution we have created on this planet.
+Well, for one the smart choices we can make every day can ease the effect of the pollution we have created on this planet.
 Not using plastic bags, recycling, driving energy efficient cars (they keep getting better as the years go) and etc. In cities like San Francisco, plastic bags and bottles are banned.
 However, the government can invest and give incentives to people about making smart-energy choices when it comes to their homes and cars.
-In terms of cars, I have been eyeing Tesla (See HERE) for awhile now.
-One of their offices (plants?) is en route to my work and I always think, while driving past it, that the vision behind this company is genius.
+In terms of cars, I have been eyeing Tesla (See HERE) for a while now.
+One of their offices (plants?) is en route to my work and I always think, while driving past it, that the vision of this company is genius.
 These are smart cars, guys, and show a glimpse of what future automation will look like.

 If anyone from Tesla is reading, I have some ideas I want to test out.
 The rest of you, carry on.
 The design of Tesla cars (I am not sure about the engine yet) is wonderful, but can be further developed.
 Currently, they are built lower to the ground for maximum fuel efficiency.
 Continue that design with making the bottoms heavy and the tops lighter to make the cars safer (when it flips) and less air resistant.